- Minimum GPA: 2.8

 Housing and Meals

 On the Townsville campus, students are guaranteed on-campus accommodations.
-Students have the option of living at either University Hall or George Roberts Hall.
+Students have the option of living for the estimated program cost at George Roberts Hall, or another subject to cost adjustment.
 All rooms are private but students share bathrooms and other living spaces.
 Students will also be provided with meal plans but there is an on-campus grocery store where students may purchase other snacks and food if they so choose.
 All students will be required to register for their on-campus housing by the JCU stated deadline.
+Important: Housing can be competitive at JCU, and usually opens on April 1st for S2.
+Students are encourage to register as soon as possible and follow JCU and Unilodge communications carefully.

 On the Cairns campus, students have the option of living on-campus in the newly-opened John Grey Hall, or off-campus in accommodations such as the Cairns Student Lodge.
 Meal plans are available in on-campus accommodations, and vary in off-campus accommodations.
 All students who live on-campus will be required to register for their housing by the JCU stated deadline.